kubedb/cli/docs/concepts/databases/mongodb.md

 - `replicas` represents number of replicas of `Mongos` instance.
 Here, Mongos is deployed as stateless (deployment) instance.
 - `prefix` represents the prefix of mongos nodes.
 - `configSource` is an optional field to provide custom configuration file for mongos (i.e mongod.cnf).
-If specified, this file will be used as configuration file otherwise default configuration file will be used.
+If specified, this file will be used as configuration file otherwise a default configuration file will be used.
 See below to know about [spec.configSource](/docs/concepts/databases/mongodb/#spec-configsource) in details.
 - `podTemplate` is an optional configuration for pods.
 See below to know about [spec.podTemplate](/docs/concepts/databases/mongodb/#spec-podtemplate) in details.
 - `strategy` is the deployment strategy to use to replace existing pods with new ones.
 This is optional.
 If not provided, kubernetes will use default deploymentStrategy, ie. `RollingUpdate`.
 See more about [Deployment Strategy](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#strategy).